oxcamne/oxcam/README.md

 alt="logo" style="float:left;width:100px" /></h2>\
 <h3><span style="color: blue"><em>&lt;subject&gt;</em></span></h3>'
         #NOTE 'subject' replaced by full subject line in emails/notices
 # html trailer for email notices:
 VISIT_WEBSITE_INSTRUCTIONS = "<br><br>Visit us at www.oxcamne.org or \
 https://www.instagram.com/oxcamne/ or www.facebook.com/oxcamne"

-# html description for mailing list selection:
+# html description for mailing list selection
+# must correspond to mail lists defined in database Email_Lists table.
 MAIL_LISTS = "The <b>Member Events</b> list is used for notices of all Society in-person events \
 except <b>Pub Nights</b> and <b>Online</b> (only) Events.
 This includes formal dinners, \
 talk/receptions, and outdoor events.
 Some are for members only, others are open to all alumni.<br>\